 January 24, 2023

-Uncertainty arises naturally in many application domain due to measurement errors, human error in data entry or transformation, missing data and bias in data collection, missing values, and many other reasons.
+Uncertainty arises naturally in many application domains due to measurement errors, human error in data entry or transformation, missing data and bias in data collection, and many other reasons.
 When uncertainty is ignored during data preprocessing and analysis, this leads to hard to trace errors which can have severe real world implications such as false incarcerations and medical misdiagnosis.
-The database community has worked extensively on data discovery, error detection, data repair, data wrangling, and integration techniques that are used extensively by data scientists to identify high-quality datasets that are relevant for a task as well as clean and integrate the data in preparation for analysis.
-In spite of the significant progress made, in practice uncertainty is still often either ignored or dealt with using methods that do not model the uncertainty in their decision making process and, thus, produce results which cannot categorically be trusted.
-In this blog post, I am arguing why data cleaning, integration and related techniques naturally lead to uncertainty and what can be done to model and expose this uncertainty to data analysts to improve the reliability and trustworthiness of analysis results as well as help users to improve the quality of their data and analysis results.
-Furthermore, I explore some of the reasons for why existing principled techniques for modeling and reasoning under uncertainty, i.e., incomplete and probabilistic databases, are not more widely in practice.
-Finally, I introduce the reader to our recent work on uncertainty-annotated databases which, instead of replacing existing techniques that make heuristic, but potentially meaningful, choices, enhances such techniques by augmenting their results with information about the uncertainty in the data and uncertainty introduced by addressing data quality issues.
-As a running example, let us consider a toy dataset about the Covid rate by location where attribute locale is a key.
+The database community has worked extensively on data discovery, error detection, data repair, data wrangling, and integration techniques.
+These techniques are used extensively by data scientists to identify high-quality datasets that are relevant for a task, and to clean and integrate data in preparation for analysis.
+In spite of the significant progress made, in practice, uncertainty is often either ignored or dealt with using methods that do not model the uncertainty in their decision making process and, thus, produce results which cannot categorically be trusted.
+In this blog post, I am arguing why data cleaning, integration, and related techniques naturally lead to uncertainty and what can be done to model and expose this uncertainty to data analysts to improve the reliability and trustworthiness of analysis results.
+In turn, this helps users to improve the quality of their data and insights.
+Furthermore, I explore some why existing principled techniques for modeling and reasoning under uncertainty, i.e., incomplete and probabilistic databases, are not more widely applied in practice.
+Finally, I introduce the reader to our recent work on uncertainty-annotated databases which, instead of replacing existing techniques that make heuristic, but potentially meaningful, choices, enhances such techniques by augmenting their results with information about data uncertainty.
+As a running example, let us consider a toy Covid infection rate dataset where attribute locale is a key.
 Suppose the data was extracted from multiple incomplete sources leading to conflicting information and missing values.
 In fact, we do not know the infection rate for Houston and do not know the size of Sacramento and we have conflicting infection rates for Los Angeles and conflicting size values for Austin.

 Unless we address these quality issues, any analysis result based on this data is likely to be flawed.
 For instance, if we calculate the average infection rate per locale size, the uncertain rates and sizes of some rows will affect the analysis result.

 As mentioned above most data we are dealing with is uncertain to some extend.
-For example, some attribute values may be missing (we are uncertain about the values of the attributes of some rows), collected data may be subject to selection bias (we are missing data about a sub-population and are uncertain about the precise nature of the missing data), data may violate integrity constraints (e.g., we are uncertain about which of the multiple rows with the same primary key values is the correct), or when integrating data from multiple sources we may not know the precise relationships between the schemata and instances of these sources (e.g., we may not know whether a title attribute in one source refers to the title of a person or the title of a movie).
-Most existing data cleaning and integration techniques address such uncertainty by resolving this uncertainty, returning a deterministic result.
+For example, some attribute values may be missing (we are uncertain about the values of the attributes of some rows), collected data may be subject to selection bias (we are missing data about a sub-population and are uncertain about the precise nature of the missing data), data may violate integrity constraints (e.g., we have multiple rows with the same primary key value and are uncertain which one is correct), or when integrating data from multiple sources we may not know the precise relationships between the schemata and instances of these sources (e.g., we may not know whether a title attribute in one source refers to the title of a person or the title of a movie).
+Most existing data cleaning and integration techniques address such uncertainty by resolving it and return a single deterministic result.
 For instance, a common technique for imputing missing values is to train a classifier over the data to predict the values of attributes that are missing from a row using the remaining values of the row as input.
-Another example, is constraint-based data repair where the dataset is replaced with a repaired version that fullfills the constraints, e.g., we may fix primary key violations by selecting a single tuple for each set of tuples with the same key value.
-A possible “fixed” version of our example dataset where we picked one Los Angeles and Austin tuple to fix the constraint violation, selected the average rate of 5.33% for missing rate values, and the most frequent size for missing size values:
+Another example is constraint-based data repair where the dataset is replaced with a repaired version that fullfills the constraints, e.g., we may fix primary key violations by selecting a single tuple for each set of tuples with the same key value.
+Consider the possible “fixed” version of our example dataset showns below.
+We generated this dataset by picking one Los Angeles and Austin tuple to fix the constraint violation, we selected the average infection rate of 5.33% when the missing infection of a row was missing, and did pick the most frequent size for missing size values.

 In general, the possible worlds model is too verbose to be of practical use, e.g., even for just n binary choices, there are 2n possible worlds.
-Many more compact encoding have been proposed including tuple-independent and block-independent databases , X-DBs , V-tables , c-tables , M-tables , and many more.
+More compact models have been proposed in the literature including tuple-independent and block-independent databases , X-DBs , V-tables , c-tables , M-tables , and many more.
 Viewing both the uncertainty in data as well as the uncertainty in the decision processes of cleaning, curation, and integration approaches through the lens of incomplete and probabilistic databases will enable us to understand how they approach uncertainty.

 Uncertainty?
 What uncertainty?

 Data cleaning and integration approaches which make heuristic choices as discussed above, effectively select and return one world among all the possible worlds encoding all possible ways of cleaning or integrating the data.
 That is, the output of such algorithms is a deterministic database.
 We refer to this approach as selected-guess query processing.
-Selected-guess query processing has the advantage that any following operation or query evaluated over the result can be evaluated using any standard database system (or deterministic program).
+Selected-guess query processing has the advantage that any query evaluated over the result produced by selected-guess query processing can be evaluated using any standard database system.
 This advantage in terms of performance and expressiveness of operations over the cleaned and integrated dataset, however, comes at the cost of loosing all information about uncertainty in the input data and in the choices made by the algorithm.

 Sorry, but 99.99% certain is not certain!

 An alternative approach that has been explored in the context of repairing integrity constraint violations is consistent query answers (CQA) .
-Given a set of integrity constraints , a database $$D, and a query Q, CQA computes the set of certain answers over an incomplete database whose possible worlds are all possible repairs of D which are databases D′ that can be derived from D that fulfill all constraints in Σ1.
+Given a set of integrity constraints Σ, a database D, and a query Q, CQA computes the set of certain answers over an incomplete database whose possible worlds are all possible repairs of D. A repair is a database D′ that can be derived from D and that fulfills all constraints in Σ1.
 Note that this is also the approach taken in virtual data integration and data exchange, where only certain answers to queries are returned.
-The advantage of CQA and certain answers in general is that since all query answers are known to be 100% certain, we can fully trust any query result.
-However, CA has high computational complexity and is often too conservative because any possible answer that is even just slightly uncertain will be ignored.
-While efficient under-approximations exist (e.g., ), they are limited to restricted classes of queries and constraints and even further exacerbate the problem of missing potentially useful, but uncertain answers.
+The advantage of CQA and certain answers in general is that we can fully trust every query result, because all query answers are known to be 100% certain.
+However, CQA has high computational complexity and is often too conservative, because any possible answer that is even just slightly uncertain will be ignored.
+While efficient under-approximations exist (e.g., ), they are limited to restricted classes of queries and constraints and even further exacerbate the problem of omitting potentially useful, but uncertain, answers.
 Another disadvantage is that certain answers are not closed.
-That is, it is not possible to evaluate queries over the certain answers to a query.
+That is, it is not possible to evaluate queries under certain answer semantics over the certain answers to a query.

 1A repair semantics is assumed that governs which changes to D are considered viable, e.g., all consistent databases that can be derived from D by deleting or inserting a minimal amount of tuples.